-The heating chamber is made of stainless steel which when of the right type, should be safe…and the stem is made from glass (glass is king from a safety standpoint).
+The heating chamber is made of stainless steel which when of the right type, is safe.
+And the stem is made from glass (glass is king from a safety standpoint).

-Unfortunately Arizer doesn’t disclose the specifics regarding their materials used (e.g. what type of ceramic and stainless steel exactly are used)…but currently there are no reasons to believe anything else than that they're high quality.
+Unfortunately, Arizer doesn’t disclose the specifics regarding their materials used (e.g. what type of ceramic and stainless steel exactly are used).
+But currently, there are no reasons to believe anything else than that they're high quality.
 Arizer has been bringing out portable vaporizers since 2012, and right now (in 2019), there are still no reports of Arizer portables exposing users to toxic chemicals.

-It just means IF safety is your top priority, know that that there are portable vaporizers around which score higher on the safety scale than the Air.
-Either look for a glass encapsulated heating element and full glass air-paths or official safety / medical certifications (which are extremely rare).
+The Arizer Air scores pretty high for safety (8/10), but IF safety is your the most important thing for you, know that that there are portable vaporizers around which score higher on the safety scale than the Arizer Air.

 Combusting with the Air is impossible, so you don’t ever have to worry about that.